 - Recommendation Engine: Graph algorithms

-- Friend Suggestions: Graph algorithms
+- Friend Suggestions: Graph algorithms find nearby connections and mutual relationships.

-- Content Caching: Hash tables
+- Content Caching: Hash tables keep frequently requested posts available without repeated database reads.

 3. Financial Systems